knitsch/FinalProject/README.md

 e^x or similar functions must be input as exp(x)

 ln(x) is input as log(x), and log(x) is input as log(x)/log(10)

+I noticed that git doesn't carry asterisks, but instead italicizes, so to type 3x as a function, type 3 asterisk x to type yln(x)^2, type y asterisk log(x);